urql-graphql/urql/docs/graphcache/gotchas.md

 and refetched that may update the mutation data will be rerun.

-Let's look at an example, the cache has a list of an entity (for instance `Todos`), we click delete on four of them and we use `optimistic` to delete these before the network-request actually returns.
-This puts our UI in an inconsistent state since the list is `partial` so it would trigger a refetch, if these mutations would be slow and the fetch would be quick this would make our UI jump to prevent this, this fetch will be deferred until those four mutations complete.
+Let's look at an example, the cache has a list of an entity (for instance `Todos`), we click delete on four of them and we use `optimistic` to
+Usually, if the list is using a query with `cache-and-network`, this means that the optimistic update would automatically trigger a refetch of the list, which would make the deleted item reappear, although it shouldn't.

+To prevent this, Graphcache waits for the mutation to complete instead, as it detects that the query overlaps with the optimistic update, and retriggers the refetch only when all mutations have completed.